Treblesteph/oh-data-source-template/README.md

   - create a project on OH
   - try out adding dummy data as a user
 - When you have successfully created an Open Humans project and added dummy data using this template, you can start to edit the code to to add your desired data source
-  - `index.html` should remain how it is (except for changes to the text from default) to enable user authentication
+  - the template text in `index.html` can be edited for your specific project, but mostly this file can remain as it is, to enable user authentication
   - data should be added after user is directed back from Open Humans to `complete.html`
   - we recommend starting by looking at the function `add_data_to_open_humans` in the `tasks.py` file